PowerDNS/pdns/CODING_GUIDELINES.md

 The use of containers like `vector`, `map` or `set` has several advantages in terms of security:

-* memory allocations are handled by the container itself ;
+* Memory allocations are handled by the container itself ;
-* it prevents a disconnect between the actual size and the variable tracking that size ;
+* It prevents a disconnect between the actual size and the variable tracking that size ;
-* it provides safe (and fast) operations like comparisons, iterators, etc..
+* It provides safe (and fast) operations like comparisons, iterators, etc..

 One issue that could have been prevented by the use of a container can be found in the following advisory: [2018-09: Crafted query can cause a denial of service](https://docs.powerdns.com/recursor/security-advisories/powerdns-advisory-2018-09.html)